 In just a few short years, Father Payeras turned La Purísima into a thriving mission once again.
 About 1,000 Chumash Indian neophytes lived on mission lands.
 The mission became a school and training center for its inhabitants and a great ranching enterprise.
 While thousands of heads of livestock roamed the hills, the Padres developed shops for weaving, pottery, leatherwork, and other crafts.
 In 1815, the Catholic Church recognized Father Payeras for his talents and outstanding achievements and appointed him the presidente of the California missions.
 Father Payeras decided to remain at La Purísima during his time as presidente instead of moving to the Carmel Mission, which had been the standard practice at the time.
 In 1819, he received the appointment of commissary prefect, the highest rank among California Franciscans.
 Father Payeras died on April 28, 1823, and lies buried under the altar of La Purísima Mission.

 By 1824, the increasing conflict between the soldiers and the Indians reached a breaking point.
 After hearing news that soldiers at Mission Santa Inez flogged a La Purísima neophyte, the Indian converts took control of the mission’s grounds.
-Father Ordaz and the soldiers and their families went to Mission Santa Inez, while Father Rodriguez was still able to come and go from La Purísima as he pleased.
+Father Ordaz and the soldiers and their families went to Mission Santa Inez, while Father Rodriguez could still come and go from La Purísima as he pleased.
 About a month after the rebellion, known as the Chumash Revolt, began, 109 soldiers from the Presidio of Monterey arrived to regain control of the mission.
 A violent fight that lasted only two and a half hours left 16 Indians dead and one soldier and two others wounded.
-Seven Indians suffered execution for their involvement in the rebellion and 12 more punishment to hard labor.
+Seven Indians suffered execution for their involvement in the rebellion, and 12 more were punished to hard labor.

 Today, the mission appears as it did in 1820.
-The state park features 10 of the reconstructed buildings which include the church, shops, living quarters, and blacksmith shop.
-These furnished buildings, mission gardens, livestock, living history events, the restored historic aqueduct, and its visitor center provides visitors with a glimpse into what life was like on a California mission.
+The state park features 10 of the reconstructed buildings, including the church, shops, living quarters, and blacksmith shop.
+These furnished buildings, mission gardens, livestock, living history events, the restored historic aqueduct, and its visitor center give visitors a glimpse into what life was like on a California mission.
 The mission was designated a National Historic Landmark in 1970.
 A nominal entry fee is charged to each vehicle entering the state park.

 La Purísima Mission State Historic Park